Happy Birthday Rajkummar Rao: 6 Films Which Prove The Actor Is Future Of Indian Cinema!

 In a career spanning about 10 years, the actor has managed to carve his own space in the film industry.
 He stepped out of his comfort zone with every film and proved that there's more to him than just being a hero.

-As Rajkummar Rao celebrates his 35th birthday today, we bring you 6 of his best performances which prove that he is currently one of the most versatile actors in the tinsel town.
+As Rajkummar Rao celebrates his 35th birthday today, we bring you six of his best performances, which prove that he is currently one of the most versatile actors in tinseltown.

 Shahid